 Of course, relying too heavily on assessments can slow the hiring process to a crawl.

 The longer the process takes, the more likely your top candidate will accept a position elsewhere.
 Most job offers are made after three interviews, said 48 percent of respondents in the MRINetwork study, and are presented within three to six weeks of the first application.

-Summary: Add to Your Toolbox
+Pre-employment Assessments: Add to Your Toolbox

 Interviews are no longer the sole foundation for hiring decisions.

 Hiring the wrong person carries a high cost of time and money.

 Companies intent on hiring the perfect person should consider using pre-employment assessments.